Forward Tom Lawrence is now entering his fourth season as a Derby County player and he remains a key member of the squad.

 Lawrence’s ability from set-pieces provides a further attacking outlet for Derby, particularly with his unique ability to strike a ball.

 The technique came to good effect during the 2019/20 season as he scored several spectacular goals from distance, notably a thunderbolt in a vital 3-2 victory at Swansea City.

 A boyhood Manchester United supporter, Lawrence was handed his senior debut for the club by current Wales boss Ryan Giggs in a 3-1 win against Hull City at the end of the 2013/14 campaign after coming through United’s famed Academy.

 Lawrence left at the end of that season in pursuit of regular first team football and he joined Leicester City in September 2014.

 He headed out on loan with Rotherham United, Blackburn Rovers and Cardiff City, before he enjoyed a breakout year at Ipswich Town.

-Lawrence scored 11 times for Mick McCarthy’s side during the 2016/17 season, whilst he also provided 11 assists, and it was that creative output that persuaded The Rams to bring him to Pride Park Stadium last summer.
+Lawrence scored 11 times for Mick McCarthy’s side during the 2016/17 season, whilst he also provided 11 assists, and it was that creative output that persuaded the Rams to bring him to Pride Park Stadium in the summer of 2017.